Andrey-Sherbakov/task_manager/README.md

 # TASK MANAGER
-Simple task manager written on FastAPI
+Simple task manager created with FastAPI and Postgresql